AllKind/iptables-bash_completion/README.md

 ---

-To complete named ip ranges for the iprange match, enter the - (hyphen) after the first part, of the range.
+To complete ip ranges for the iprange match, enter the - (hyphen) after the first part, of the range.
 Hit [TAB] again to start completion on the second part.

 ---